Astronomy: Post-classical

-Scientific revolution
+Early telescopic

 During the Renaissance, Nicolaus Copernicus proposed a heliocentric model of the solar system.
-His work was defended by Galileo Galilei and expanded upon by Johannes Kepler.
-Kepler was the first to devise a system that correctly described the details of the motion of the planets around the Sun.
-However, Kepler did not succeed in formulating a theory behind the laws he wrote down.
+In 1610, Galileo Galilei observed phases on the planet Venus similar to those of the Moon, supporting the heliocentric model.
+Around the same time the heliocentric model was organized quantitatively by Johannes Kepler.
+Analyzing two decades of careful observations by Tycho Brahe, Kepler devised a system that described the details of the motion of the planets around the Sun.
+While Kepler discarded the uniform circular motion of Copernicus in favor of elliptical motion, he did not succeed in formulating a theory behind the laws he wrote down.
 It was Isaac Newton, with his invention of celestial dynamics and his law of gravitation, who finally explained the motions of the planets.
 Newton also developed the reflecting telescope.

-Improvements in the size and quality of the telescope led to further discoveries.
-The English astronomer John Flamsteed catalogued over 3000 stars, More extensive star catalogues were produced by Nicolas Louis de Lacaille.
+Newton, in collaboration with Richard Bentley proposed that stars are like the Sun only much further away.

+The new telescopes also altered ideas about stars.
+By 1610 Galileo discovered that the band of light crossing the sky at night that we call the Milky Way was composed of numerous stars.
+In 1668 James Gregory compared the luminosity of Jupiter to Sirius to estimate its distance at over 83,000 AU.
+The English astronomer John Flamsteed, Britain's first Astronomer Royal, catalogued over 3000 stars but the data were published against his wishes in 1712.
 The astronomer William Herschel made a detailed catalog of nebulosity and clusters, and in 1781 discovered the planet Uranus, the first new planet found.
+Friedrich Bessel developed the technique of stellar parallax in 1838 but it was so difficult to apply that only about 100 stars were measured by 1900.

 During the 18–19th centuries, the study of the three-body problem by Leonhard Euler, Alexis Claude Clairaut, and Jean le Rond d'Alembert led to more accurate predictions about the motions of the Moon and planets.
 This work was further refined by Joseph-Louis Lagrange and Pierre Simon Laplace, allowing the masses of the planets and moons to be estimated from their perturbations.

-Significant advances in astronomy came about with the introduction of new technology, including the spectroscope and photography.
-Joseph von Fraunhofer discovered about 600 bands in the spectrum of the Sun in 1814–15, which, in 1859, Gustav Kirchhoff ascribed to the presence of different elements.
-Stars were proven to be similar to the Earth's own Sun, but with a wide range of temperatures, masses, and sizes.
+Significant advances in astronomy came about with the introduction of new technology, including the spectroscope and astrophotography.
+In 1814–15, Joseph von Fraunhofer discovered some 574 dark lines in the spectrum of the sun and of other stars.
+In 1859, Gustav Kirchhoff ascribed these lines to the presence of different elements.

-The existence of the Earth's galaxy, the Milky Way, as its own group of stars was only proved in the 20th century, along with the existence of "external" galaxies.
-The observed recession of those galaxies led to the discovery of the expansion of the Universe.
-Theoretical astronomy led to speculations on the existence of objects such as black holes and neutron stars, which have been used to explain such observed phenomena as quasars, pulsars, blazars, and radio galaxies.
-Physical cosmology made huge advances during the 20th century.
-In the early 1900s the model of the Big Bang theory was formulated, heavily evidenced by cosmic microwave background radiation, Hubble's law, and the cosmological abundances of elements.
-Space telescopes have enabled measurements in parts of the electromagnetic spectrum normally blocked or blurred by the atmosphere.
-In February 2016, it was revealed that the LIGO project had detected evidence of gravitational waves in the previous September.